theayanai/ai-crisis-command-center/README.md

 In real-world environments (hotels, campuses, malls):

-- CCTV detects incidents independently
+- CCTV operates independently
-- Fire sensors trigger isolated alerts
+- Fire alarms and sensors work in isolation
-- Manual panic signals lack coordination

-👉 These systems operate in **silos**, leading to:
-- delayed response
-- confusion
-- increased risk
+- Staff communication is fragmented

+👉 This leads to **slow, uncoordinated, and inefficient emergency response**

 ---